-Being attracted to someone of the same sex, or not identifying with the sex you were assigned at birth is not a new phenomenon in world history.
+Being attracted to someone of the same sex, or not identifying with the sex one was assigned at birth is not a new phenomenon in world history.
 In fact, in the United States, LGBTQIA history began long before European colonization and has continued ever since.
+This course will trace the evolution of how terminology pertaining to the queer community has changed over time.
+From the first criminal conviction for same-sex activity in Colonial New England through to the Supreme Court's decision on Obergefell v.
+Hodges, students will analyze primary sources to find where queer voices are and are not represented.
+Students will have ample opportunities for independent projects that will allow them to pursue the research avenues that are most compelling to them.